binary-an0ma1y/AWS-CLI-Cheatsheets/README.md

-# AWS-CLI-Cheatsheets
+# AWS CLI Cheatsheets made specifically for Beginners.
-Simple AWS CLI cheatsheets with basic commands to get started with learning AWS CLI/CloudShell.
+Simple & Beginner-friendly cheatsheets for core AWS services with just the required basic commands to get started with AWS CLI and avoid being overwhelmed.

 ## List of basic operations covered in each cheatsheet
 1. [S3 Cheatsheet](Cheatsheets/S3-Cheatsheet.md):